bmhco/shared/AMI-3-6-Orientation-course/AMI-3-6-Orientation-course-notes.md

 + _How to apologize_
 + _How to set a boundary / say 'no'_
   + "Please don't do that, I don't like it."
++ If you see kids 'correcting' other kids and telling them what they're doing isn't right, you might want to do a g&c on that

 ![observing-others-work](https://github.com/nelsonic/private/assets/4185328/305afb65-7f51-44b9-8e47-4d2affc860e9)